It all started with a dream...

 My life story is a bit different than most, but I believe that we are all meant to experience life in our own unique way.
 It shapes us into becoming the people we were born to be.
 I was born in Aurora, Colorado but my father was never a part of my life.
 My mother and I moved back to Minneapolis, Minnesota when I was two years old to be closer to our family who loved and cared about me dearly growing up.
 I'll always appreciate the great childhood I was provided.
 I love you Mom, Grandma and Grandpa and everyone else!

 Yet, despite all the love I was given, the absence of a father in my life weighed on my shoulders for many years.
 I didn't have much confidence or belief in myself and often struggled with it.
-I had great friends and had no problem finding jobs thanks to my Mom's guidance, but I always felt something was missing.
+I always felt something was missing.
 I made a promise to never allow my future children to ever have to feel what that was like growing up.
 I hope you stand by your children as well.

 Luckily, I was able to find joy with finding many passions in life.
 I've been a video gamer since I was five years old!
 I've lived through the original Nintendo all the way up to what's going on now!
 Video games have been a huge part of my life and some of my most cherished memories are playing online with friends or in a super awesome single-player experience.
 I got into anime, which sparked my curiosity for Japanese culture.
 I ended up graduating from the University of Minnesota with a Bachelors in Asian Language and Literature: Japanese as a result!
 I spent six months in a town called Sakai City near Osaka, Japan teaching English after I graduated.
 It was a humbling experience and it was there that I started writing these books!